 This displays the various instruments that you can integrate into your app.
-Here you want to find out what’s taking so long, so choose the Time Profiler, and click Profile.
-A window will then appear that looks like this:
+Here you want to find out what’s taking so long, so choose CPU under the iOS section on the left, and then choose Time Profiler and click Profile.
+A window will appear that looks like this: